 And please feel free to like our social media platforms, and to share us with your friends.

 More about me personally and professionally at

-While attached to the Ceremonial Guard of the Canadian Armed Forces in 2014 and in the aftermath of the 22 October shooting of Corporal Cirillo, Lieutenant (Navy) Lewis demonstrated outstanding professionalism and dedication to excellence.
+While attached to the Ceremonial Guard of the Canadian Armed Forces / National Sentry Program on the Tomb of the Unknown Soldier in 2014 and in the aftermath of the 22 October shooting of Corporal Cirillo, Lieutenant (Navy) Lewis demonstrated outstanding professionalism and dedication to excellence.

 Lt(N) David Lewis was the PAO for the Ceremonial Guard/National Sentry Program for the 2014 and the 2015 season.
 He was instrumental in getting the right message, under the right conditions communicated.
 He provided valuable and ongoing sound advice to both Cpl Stevenson and Cpl Button - both members who were on the site at the time of the shooting - to deal with the constant requests for interviews; he was key in counselling Cpl Stevenson in preparing a media statement that was very well received; and he worked to prioritize the massive requests for information and interviews into manageable and predictable outcomes for myself and other that faced the media.

 - Major M. Lavigne, Commanding Officer, Ceremonial Guard of the CAF